Please read this page in conjunction with the page Meetings for Worship During the Coronavirus Pandemic.

 What happens when you come to Oxford Quaker Meeting?

-On Sundays from 9am, you will find a Welcomer standing by the front door to greet you and show you where to go.
-Please say if this is your first time at a Quaker Meeting—we can offer you several helpful leaflets to read and take home with you.
+In-person Meetings: On Sundays you will find a Welcomer standing by the front door to greet you and show you where to go.
+Please say if this is your first time at a Quaker Meeting.
+We can offer you several helpful leaflets to read and take home with you.

 No two Quaker Meetings are the same.
 A Meeting can embrace a wide range of experience.
 Some people may experience a profound sense of awe or an awareness of the presence of God.
 Others may have a less certain sense of an indefinable spiritual dimension.
 We share and respect each others’ experience.